Looking for the best food on the Big Island? We’re sharing our list of 11 things you must eat on the Big Island, as well as where to find them!

-Since I can’t have gluten anymore, we didn’t have malasadas on the Big Island, but if you want to try them (you should!), definitely go to Punalu’u Bake Shop (Kau), Tex Drive In (Hamakua Coast), Manuela Malasada Company (Waimea), Hot Malasadas (Waimea), and Holy Donuts (Kona).
+Since I can’t have gluten anymore, we didn’t have malasadas on the Big Island, but if you want to try them (you should!), definitely go to Punalu’u Bake Shop (Kau), Tex Drive In (Hamakua Coast), Manuela Malasada Company (Waimea), and Hot Malasadas (Waimea).

 Picture this: it’s a warm sunny day in Hawaii and you just spent hours playing in the waves, laying out on the beach, and if you’re like us, accidentally getting a sunburn despite putting on sunscreen.
 You’re hot and thirsty and want something refreshing to snack on.
 Enter: shave ice!

 Shave ice is fluffy, shaved ice in a bowl covered with delicious fruity syrups.
 It’s commonly confused with a snow cone, which is a similar concept, but shave ice comes from a block of ice that is shaved whereas a snow cone is crushed ice and much less soft and fluffy.
 On the Big Island specifically, some call it “ice shave” instead of shave ice, but whatever you do, make sure to not call it a snow cone, as it’ll make you stand out as a tourist. 😉